-Trinity Western University is preparing for a safe return to face-to-face learning this fall.
+Trinity Western University welcomes a safe return to face-to-face learning

 HEALTH & SAFETY UPDATE